 |Availability of trainers||Many (mainly in the USA)||Many||Limited (mainly in Europe)|

-As one might notice, there are multiple differences among the three main certification providers.
+As one might notice, there are multiple differences between the three main certification providers.
 Things that would be worth considering before adopting a Six Sigma or Lean Six Sigma training in your portfolio are:

 - Location, location, location: are you based in the US, in Europe or in Japan?
 Some certifications are the main choice in a specific region.